The Best Espresso Machines

-- Water Filter Pitcher: Great quality espresso requires great water.
+- Water filter pitcher: Great quality espresso requires great water.
 Filtering out unwanted minerals will remove undesirable flavor notes in your espresso and reduce the frequency with which you need to descale your machine.

-- Milk Frothing Pitcher: For anyone who wants to make drinks other than straight espresso.
+- Milk frothing pitcher: For anyone who wants to make drinks other than straight espresso.
 You can try to steam milk directly into your cup, but a frothing pitcher’s shape and handle are easier to maneuver.

-Be prepared to spend a lot of money on a good grinder.An even grind is essential for drinkable espresso.
-In fact, if you’re trying to save money, most experts recommend cheaping out on your espresso machine rather than your grinder.
+- A good grinder: An even grind is essential for drinkable espresso.
+In fact, if you’re trying to save money, most experts recommend sacrificing the quality of your espresso machine rather than your grinder.
 Since we wanted to make sure our machines had the best chance of making great espresso, we started with a $600 grinder recommended to us by Seattle Coffee Gear.

-- Burr Grinder: Changing the distance between the interlocking teeth of a burr grinder lets you adjust the coarseness of your coffee — while ensuring that each bean is chopped up to the same size as the others.
+- Burr grinder: Changing the distance between the interlocking teeth of a burr grinder lets you adjust the coarseness of your coffee — while ensuring that each bean is chopped up to the same size as the others.
 This extremely even texture helps you extract shots evenly and consistently.

-Store your coffee carefully to keep it fresh.
+Store your coffee carefully to keep it fresh

 - Don’t grind the beans ahead of time.
 Grinding exposes all of the oils of the coffee bean.
 Left in the open, this oil will evaporate more quickly than with a whole bean, taking away some of the flavor from your coffee.